 Making Scripture Relatable

-Wouldn’t it be nice if life were a little like that?
-That you could fill in the blanks?
+Wouldn’t it be nice if life were a little more like that?
+Imagine if you had the power to simply fill in the blanks whenever you faced an unknown.

 In such a world, you would say, “For dinner tonight, I’m going to have _________.”
 And you could put anything in that blank that you wanted.
 Or you could say, “I’m going to take a trip to __________”, and you would magically have the means to visit that place immediately.
 Of course, life doesn’t work like that.
 There are all kinds of limitations and exceptions that keep us from just filling in those blanks.
 Time, money, access—these limit the ways all those blanks can be filled in.